Global-Exam/api-sdk-php/README.md

 Performs an HTTP request to the API.

-Most of time, you won't use this method because there are already shortcuts methods to access to a given resource.
+Most of time, you won't use this method because there are public methods to access to a given resource.

 ```php
 send ( string $method, string $uri, array $body = [], array $params = [], array $headers = [] ): ResponseInterface